I went to my forever home on January 11, 2020!

 Experience with Dogs:

 Pet Harbor does not know my history with other dogs.
 During my evaluation, all reactions from me with other dogs were positive.
 Since coming to Pet Harbor, I have met several dogs.
-All of my interactions with them have been positive.
-I do have a favorite.
-The 10yo female Siberian in my foster home is the cat’s meow!
-Well, I’ve left her in the dust & now play with Barbella, also available for adoption, and my foster brother Siberian All The Time now!
-We are like Three Musketeers and play, play, play constantly.
+Most of my interactions with them have been positive.
+I play nonstop with other Siberians!
+When I meet a new intact male, though, I tend to puff up my chest, so to speak.

 Owner Aptitude Level: